How To Overcome Thanatophobia

 Analyzing our fear is usually not a pleasant experience.
 More often we’d prefer to look away from the things that frighten us.
 And while distraction does have its benefits, it doesn’t do much to address the root causes of our phobias.
 In the case of thanatophobia, this means looking at what experiences or beliefs might be responsible for our fear.
 These causes can range widely from person to person.

-For example, in some people their fear stems from a childhood memory, like a near-death experience or losing a loved one.
-In others, their religious or philosophical outlooks may be what make death feel like such a terrifying prospect.
+For example, in some people, their fear stems from a childhood memory, like a near-death experience or losing a loved one.
+In others, their religious or philosophical outlooks may be what makes death feel like such a terrifying prospect.

 There are several ways to begin exploring the root of your anxiety.
 If you feel like trying to go it alone, journaling can be an effective strategy.
 Writing about your experiences, memories, and emotions surrounding death can help give you some insight, and even relief.
 Focus on simply describing those thoughts, rather than dwelling on them.
 At the very least this can help you approach thanatophobia from a place of self-reflection, rather than irrational worry.

-But if you feel like your fear of death is something that you can’t face alone, then it may be wise to look for a therapist to help you address your anxiety.
+But if you feel like your fear of death is something that you can’t face alone, then it may be wise to look for a therapist to help you address your anxiety from a mental health perspective.

 Reframing death